isabella232/dynamic-media-classic.en-1/help/info-panel-content-image-sets.md

 **To set up a response template for Image Sets:**

-1. Double-click your Image Set to open it in Detail View.
+1. Double-click your Image Set so it opens in Detail View.
 1. Select **[!UICONTROL InfoPanel Setup]**.
 1. In the Response Template drop-down list, do one of the following: